anamafla/anamafla/src/pages/blog/how-to-start-testing-your-react-applications/index.en.md

 ###Imports

-At the top, we have import statements.
+At the top, we have import statements:

 ```
 import { render, screen } from '@testing-library/react';